mnemnion/zitron/README.md

 relying on Zitron in a project, I would be most pleased to hear about it, and will keep that in consideration in the event of any breaking change.

-Most of what I'm contemplating is strictly additive, anyway.
+Most of what I'm contemplating is strictly additive, in any case.
 No promises, no warranty, as the Lemon manual puts it:

 > If it breaks, you get to keep both pieces.